5outh/abstract-nonsense/posts/2018-03-07-generating-art.md

 I've just recently set up a bigcartel shop here, where you can view and purchase my work: [bigcartel link](https://bendotk.bigcartel.com).
 You can also follow me on [instagram](https://instagram.com/bendotk) or [twitter](https://instagram.com/bendotk), where I've been posting frequent updates.

-I hope this post provided a glimpse into my general artistic process.
-As always, I'm happy to answer any questions in the comments or on twitter!
+I hope this post provided a glimpse into my general artistic process. as always, feel free to <a href="/contact.html">contact me</a> if you have any questions or comments.

+Ben